 Time is money.
-You shouldn't be doing work that that you're not being paid for.
-The app will automatically generate lines on your invoice based on time recorded, and while you're at it—attach your time sheet to the invoice to mitigate questioning of fees.
+You shouldn't be doing work that you're not being paid for.
+The app will automatically generate lines on your invoice based on time recorded, and while you're at it—attach your timesheet to the invoice to mitigate questioning of fees.

 Ah yes!
 Sweet, sweet invoicing.
 You can't get paid without first sending an invoice.

-For me, sending an invoice is one of the most satisfying parts of a project.
-It means that you've competed the project (or at least a major milestone), which is a wonderful thing.
+Sending an invoice can be one of the most satisfying parts of a project.
+It means that you've completed the project (or at least a significant milestone), which is a beautiful thing.
 It also means that you're about to get paid for all your hard work—you hope.

-Similar to the proposals, you choose to receive a notification each time client views your invoice.
+Similar to the proposals, you choose to receive a notification each time the client views your invoice.
 I love being able to cite the exact date and time an invoice was opened when someone tells me that they didn't receive it.
-Especially when it results in a a response like "ohhh THAT invoice!
+Especially when it results in a response like "oh THAT invoice!
 Yes, yes, I did see THAT invoice."

 These two features combined really takes away the opportunity for excuses.

 Client didn't Pay?

 Send a friendly reminder right through the app.

 Still nothing?
 Williams & Harricks is on your side.
 Send a physical demand letter on Williams & Harricks letterhead with tracking and alerts that are integrated right into the AND.CO app.